vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 ## Overview of the Deployment Steps

-The following provides an overview of the major steps necessary to deploy Tanzu for Kubernetes operations on AWS EC2.
+The following provides an overview of the major steps necessary to deploy Tanzu for Kubernetes Operations on AWS EC2.
 Each steps links to the section for detailed information.

 1. [Set up AWS Infrastructure](#aws-infra).
 2. [Create and Set Up a Jumpbox](#jumpbox).